25 of the Best Ophthalmologists Near Me in Fort Meade, MD

 English

 Bryn M. Burkholder, M.D., is an assistant professor of ophthalmology at the Wilmer Eye Institute and the Antoinette R. Schifanelli Rising Professor of Ophthalmology, specializing in ocular inflammatory and infectious diseases, cataract surgery and comprehensive ophthalmology.
 Dr. Burkholder earned her bachelor's degree from Duke University, where she majored in biology, and received her medical degree from the University of Pennsylvania.
 After completing an internship at the Albert Einstein Medical Center in Philadelphia, she moved to Baltimore for her residency in ophthalmology at the Wilmer Eye Institute.
 Dr. Burkholder remained at Wilmer for her fellowship training in uveitis before joining the faculty in July 2012.
 Dr. Burkholder is highly rated in 9 conditions, according to our data.
-Her top areas of expertise are Uveitis, Scleritis, Neuroretinitis, Episcleritis, and Cataract Removal.
+Her clinical expertise encompasses Uveitis, Scleritis, Neuroretinitis, Episcleritis, and Cataract Removal.
+Dr. Burkholder is board certified in American Board Of Ophthalmology.

 Expertise in